Get the family outside for some fun and fresh air with these hiking tips from an ActivityHero expert.

 By Laura Quaglio

-“Walking in a Winter Wonderland” isn’t just a jolly seasonal song — it’s a great way to spend a weekend or evening with your family.
+Getting out for a hike is a great way to spend a weekend or evening with your family.
 According to the National Wildlife Federation, the average American kid spends as little as half an hour in outdoor “free play” each day … and more than seven hours staring at a computer screen.
 That’s a shame, since playing outside has been linked to a wide array of health and wellness perks for kids, including some surprises such as better in distance vision, improved test performance at school, and healthier social interactions.

 Of course, nature also offers plenty of challenges that indoor and at-home activities do not.
 That’s why Kurt favors being well-prepared before setting out with your brood.
 (Plus, if kids wind up hungry, hurt, or over-tired, they won’t want to hit the trail ever again.)
 To help ensure a positive adventure, Kurt offers these tips to consider before hitting the trail.